danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 [2022 feasibility study of 10 glioblastoma patients](https://pmc.ncbi.nlm.nih.gov/articles/PMC9586748/): a combined fasting and ketogenic strategy found feasible and safe, but it did not show a survival benefit.
 Median survival was about 13 months, in line with standard care.

+*Note:* half the patients in this study had poor-prognosis disease (progression, inoperable tumors, or palliative status) that would've excluded them from most trials.
+Also most only started the metabolic strategy after finishing chemoradiation rather than overlapping it, while metabolic therapy theory argues best results come from starting before and maintaining during standard treatment.

 The strongest form of the therapy, press-pulse, has so far only been tested in animals.
 In this [2018 mouse study](https://www.frontiersin.org/journals/nutrition/articles/10.3389/fnut.2018.00091/full), researchers combined a ketogenic diet with a glutamine-targeting compound and hyperbaric oxygen.
 This outperformed standard chemotherapy on survival, without the toxicity.

 As of this writing (2026), a [Phase 2 randomized controlled trial](https://clinicaltrials.gov/study/NCT05708352) is enrolling 170 newly diagnosed glioblastoma patients to test whether the ketogenic diet improves overall survival.
 However, it tests diet alone rather than the full KMT protocol, and the intervention runs for 18 weeks, far shorter than the 12-36 month windows in the case series and cohort studies above where the survival and quality-of-life signal actually showed up.